Why do we have trainee representatives?

 “I want to use my experience recently working through MRCP(UK) to help develop the exams and improve the experience for trainees.
 It's a time of change in medical training, and it is important that trainees are at the heart of our examinations systems, driving decision making.”

-Dr Michael Flower, Trainee representative for MRCP(UK) Clinical Examining Board and Scenario Editorial Committee
+Dr Michael Flower, former Trainee representative for MRCP(UK) Clinical Examining Board and Scenario Editorial Committee

 Trainee representatives are full members of their respective boards and committees.
 They actively participate in their work and other projects between meetings.
 The roles vary between the boards, but the main responsibility is to promote the viewpoint of the trainee in the development of the MRCP(UK) examinations, by contributing to discussions about strategy, policy, and academic issues.